AlextheYounga/ai-course-creator/data/prompts/user/practice-skill-challenge.md

-Prompt: Create a "practice skill challenge" page that includes 5 practice problems testing the user on materials provided.
+Prompt: Create a "Practice Skill Challenge" page that includes 5 practice problems testing the user on materials provided.
 Please pull from one of our answerable components to create the questions.